KarlMeierMattern/Full-Stack/Notes.md

     var ourName;
     ourName = 5;

-> Assigns the number 5 to ourName
+> Assigns the number `5` to `ourName`
 > In JavaScript we end statements with semicolons

 Variable names can be made up of numbers, letters, and $ or _, but may not contain spaces or start with a number.

-This is `code`, and this is a test run
+It is common to initialize a variable to an initial value in the same line as it is declared.

+    var myVar 0;

+hey